December 2025 Legislative Update from Capitol Consulting

 Read more

 If your funeral establishment or crematory receives a notice from the Department, it means a compliance inspection will take place within the next six months.
 These inspections are always unannounced, so the best way to approach them is to be prepared in advance.
-To help, we’ve pulled together some of the most common trends that the department has noticed.
-Think of this as a “checklist of reminders” rather than a complete list — and a …
+The following is not an exhaustive list of items that will be reviewed during a compliance inspection.
+Rather, the information below highlights common trends and observations identified during recent compliance inspections.
+Crematory Premises: …

 Read more